A Water Treatment Professional’s Take on Potassium for a Water Softener

 Difference in Performance

 It is my belief that the main reason homeowners are using Potassium instead of Sodium is to reduce the amount of sodium in their diet along with the growing amount of misinformation regarding softeners and salt on the Internet.
-Some things that the home owner might not have been explained are:
+Some things that someone choosing a salt-free softener might not know are:

 - How much Sodium is in a glass of softened water?